-The Cassels Competition, International Trade & Foreign Investment Group provides practical, solution-oriented transactional, compliance and litigation advice to clients of all sizes across a broad spectrum of industries.
-Our lawyers routinely deal with members of all branches of the Competition Bureau, Investment Review Division and Department of Canadian Heritage.
+The Cassels Competition & Foreign Investment Group provides practical, solution-oriented transactional, compliance and litigation advice to clients of all sizes across a broad spectrum of industries.
+Our Competition & Foreign Investment lawyers routinely deal with members of all branches of the Competition Bureau, Investment Review Division and Department of Canadian Heritage.
 Our knowledge of the current enforcement approach of these agencies allows us to provide strategic guidance that enables our clients to achieve positive outcomes.

 Our group also has extensive experience representing clients in Competition Tribunal proceedings, including contested proceedings, consent proceedings and variations of existing orders.
 We are involved in many of the leading Canadian merger, conspiracy, and abuse of dominance cases, private applications under the refusal to deal and related provisions, as well as civil damages actions.

 We regularly advise clients on both day-to-day compliance matters as well as extraordinary events.
 These clients run the gamut from major corporations and industry associations to private individuals.
 In addition to domestic expertise, our group has extensive international experience in all areas of competition law; we often act as the Canadian members of multinational teams in cross-border mergers, international criminal investigations and multi-jurisdictional civil litigation.

 The competition lawyers at Cassels frequently provide advice to international clients regarding the application of the Investment Canada Act across a broad range of sectors including mining, cultural, natural resources, technology, financial services, consumer goods, retail, grocery, manufacturing and logistics.
 We also advise clients regarding investments by state-owned enterprises, as well the application of the national security review regime to their investments.